HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 ###### SMART App Styling (experimental[^1])
 {: #styling}
-`smart_style_url`: In order to mimic the style of the SMART host more closely, SMART apps can check for the existence of this launch context parameter and download the JSON file referenced by the URL value, if provided.
+`smart_style_url`: In order to mimic the style of the SMART EHR more closely, SMART apps can check for the existence of this launch context parameter and download the JSON file referenced by the URL value, if provided.